When tested with an XRF instrument, this vintage “Made in Japan” Santa mug was positive for Lead at the following levels:

 - Mercury (Hg)

-By modern standards, the amount of lead that is considered toxic in an item intended to be used by children is 90 ppm lead (or higher) in the glaze or coating and 100 ppm lead (or higher) in the substrate (in the case of mugs, the ceramic.)
+By modern standards, the amount of Lead considered toxic in an item intended to be used by children is 90 ppm Lead (or higher) in the glaze or coating, and 100 ppm Lead (or higher) in the substrate (in the case of mugs, this means the ceramic).

-If you would like to see more posts like this, please consider making a contribution in support of my independent consumer goods testing and childhood lead poisoning prevention advocacy work.
+If you would like to see more posts like this, please consider making a contribution in support of Lead Safe Mama’s independent consumer goods testing and childhood Lead poisoning prevention advocacy.
 Any amount is welcome and you can chip-in here.

 Please let me know if you have any questions.